biorehab/informatics_club/src/posts/2025-03-31-intro-to-bayesian-networks.md

   });
 </script>

 Almost all real-world problems require us to deal with: (a) multiple variables with complex interactions, (b) each variable has some uncertainity associated with it, and (c) some decision making based on some partially observed or available information.
-Bayesian networks are a powerful tool that can help us represents such complex systems, and provide pricipled approaches for make informed decisions.
+Bayesian networks ?is a powerful tool that can help us represents such complex systems, and provide principled approach for make informed decisions.
 In this post, we will provide a short introduction to Bayesian networks, and show how they can be used to model complex systems and make decisions under uncertainty.
-Bayesian networks are a type of probabilistic graphical model and are a stepping stone to causal inference --  an interesting, complex, and useful topic of interest to the author.
+Bayesian networks are a type of probabilistic graphical models and are a stepping stone to causal inference --  an interesting, complex, and useful topic of interest to the author.

 <h2 class="post-subtitle">Some basic probability concepts</h2>